Pipe organ: Stops

 Each stop usually controls one rank of pipes, although mixtures and undulating stops (such as the Voix céleste) control multiple ranks.
 The name of the stop reflects not only the stop's timbre and construction, but also the style of the organ in which it resides.
 For example, the names on an organ built in the north German Baroque style generally will be derived from the German language, while the names of similar stops on an organ in the French Romantic style will usually be French.
 Most countries tend to use only their own languages for stop nomenclature.
 English-speaking nations as well as Japan are more receptive to foreign nomenclature.
 Stop names are not standardized: two otherwise identical stops from different organs may have different names.

 To facilitate a large range of timbres, organ stops exist at different pitch levels.
-A stop that sounds at unison pitch when a key is depressed is referred to as being at 8′ (pronounced "eight-foot") pitch.
+A stop that sounds at unison pitch when a key is depressed is called an 8′ (pronounced "eight-foot") pitch.
 This refers to the speaking length of the lowest-sounding pipe in that rank, which is approximately 8 ft.
 For the same reason, a stop that sounds an octave higher is at 4′ pitch, and one that sounds two octaves higher is at 2′ pitch.
 Likewise, a stop that sounds an octave lower than unison pitch is at 16′ pitch, and one that sounds two octaves lower is at 32′ pitch.
 Stops of different pitch levels are designed to be played simultaneously.